Check in, check out and auto saving

 Check in your changes so that others can see them or check out the item themselves.
 Newly created items are also not visible to other users before it's checked in the first time.

-In the Check In dialog, optionally enter a comment and then click the submit button at the bottom.
+In the Check In dialog, optionally enter a comment and then click Check In at the bottom.